Skip to content

 • Click the Associations tab.

-• Click Edit.
+• To edit a label, hover over the label, then click Edit.
 In the right panel, edit the name of the label, then click Save.

 • Hover over Delete, then click View which automations your association label is used in in the pop-up box.